-Extensive Model Calibration & Validation
+Extensive Model Calibration

 Rainfall-runoff watershed modeling is used to simulate how storm water moves across the land surface and through the streams and rivers.
 After building a rainfall-runoff model, the InFRM team calibrates the model to verify that it is accurately simulating the response of the watershed to a range of observed flood events, including large events similar to a 1% annual chance (100-yr) flood.
-Typically, a total of 15-20 recent storm events are used to fine tune the model.
-When needed, 2D HEC-RAS Rain-On-Mesh technology is also used to validate the watershed's response to intense rainfall events.
+Typically, a total of 15-20 storm events are used to fine tune the model.
+The model calibration and verification process undertaken during these InFRM studies substantially exceeds the standard of a typical FEMA floodplain study.